IAnalyzeGenomes/CallVars/README.md

 ## Setting up a CallVars working directory:
 Pull this repo and make sure all the below listed files/folders must be present in the working directory before you run CallVars.
 Make sure the names of files/folders match exctly as listed.

-	- "FastQ" folder containing paired-end reads ending in _R1.fastq and _R2.fastq (test files A_R1.fastq and A_R2.fastq attached in repo)
+	- "FastQ" folder containing paired-end reads ending in _R1.fastq and _R2.fastq (test files A_R1.fastq and A_R2.fastq)
-	- "CallVars.yml" (Attached in repo, this file is needed while creating a conda environment for running CallVars.)
+	- "CallVars.yml" (This file is needed while creating a conda environment for running CallVars.)
-	- "Snakefile" (Attached in repo, this file is needed for running CallVars.)
+	- "Snakefile" (This file is needed for running CallVars.)
-	- "config.yaml" (Attached in repo, this file lists samples and workflow parameter values.
+	- "config.yaml" (This file lists samples and workflow parameter values.
 You may adjust these per your need.)
-	- "Target.bed" (Attached in repo, this file can be replaced by your target file of interest in BED format.)
+	- "Target.bed" (This file can be replaced by your target file of interest in BED format.)
-	- "gatkPythonPackageArchive.zip" (Attached in repo, this file is needed while creating a conda environment for running CallVars.)
+	- "gatkPythonPackageArchive.zip" (This file is needed while creating a conda environment for running CallVars.)

-**You will need to separately download below directory.
-A google account will be required.**
+**Get the below directory ready before running CallVars.
+A google account will be required for download.**

 	- "dataSourcesFolder" containing below data sources.
 			Genecode, Clinvar, Gnomad
 	  These data sources can be downloaded using below link.